Telling Healthwatch about your experience really can help improve healthcare in Bucks

 The Government is investing £20 billion a year in the NHS as part of the NHS Long Term Plan.
 Local organisations are now being asked to explore how services should change locally to make the NHS work better for people.

 Phil talked to us last year after the birth of his first child.
+He said:

 When we had our first baby at Stoke Mandeville hospital, some things happened that didn’t seem right.
 As it was our first baby we didn’t know whether that was normal.
 This is where telling Healthwatch can help.

 Thanks to Phil’s feedback, we were able to take a closer look at partner experiences in Maternity.
-This led to running focus groups and writing a report on partners’ experiences before, during and after birth.
+This led to running focus groups and writing a report on partners’ experiences before, during and after the birth.
 We found that, like Phil, many partners felt like they weren’t always kept up to date on what was happening.

 In response to our report, Buckinghamshire Healthcare Trust changed their policy so that when the birthing partner is separated from the mother they should have an update at least every 20 minutes.